Boeing jetliner that suffered inflight blowout was restricted because of concern over warning light

 PORTLAND, Ore.
-(AP) — The Boeing jetliner that suffered an inflight blowout over Oregon was not being used for flights to Hawaii after a warning light that could have indicated a pressurization problem lit up on three different flights, a federal official said Sunday.
+(AP) — The Boeing jetliner that suffered an inflight blowout over Oregon was not being used for flights to Hawaii after a warning light that could have indicated a pressurization problem lit up on three different flights.

-Alaska Airlines decided to restrict the aircraft from long flights over water so the plane “could return very quickly to an airport” if the warning light reappeared, said Jennifer Homendy, chair of the National Transportation Safety Board.
+Alaska Airlines decided to restrict the aircraft from long flights over water so the plane “could return very quickly to an airport” if the warning light reappeared, Jennifer Homendy, chair of the National Transportation Safety Board, said Sunday.

 Homendy cautioned that the pressurization light might be unrelated to Friday’s incident in which a plug covering an unused exit door blew off the Boeing 737 Max 9 as it cruised about three miles (4.8 kilometers) over Oregon.

-The warning light came on during three previous flights: on Dec.
-7, Jan.
-3 and Jan.
-4 — the day before the door plug broke off.
-Homendy said she didn’t have all the details regarding the Dec.
-7 incident but specified the light came on during a flight on Jan.
-3 and on Jan.
-4 after the plane had landed.
+The auto-pressurization system warning on the ill-fated Alaska Airlines jet lit up during three previous flights.
+Homendy said she didn’t have details about a Dec.
+7 incident, but that it came on again during a flight on Jan.
+3 and after the plane landed on Jan.
+4 — the day before the blowout.

+“We plan to look at that more and we’ve requested documentation on all defects since delivery of the aircraft on Oct.
+31,” she said.

-The NTSB said the lost door plug was found Sunday near Portland, Oregon, by a school teacher — for now, known only as Bob — who discovered it in his backyard and sent two photos to the safety board.
+The NTSB said the lost door plug was found Sunday near Portland, Oregon, in a the backyard of a home.
 Investigators will examine the plug, which is 26 by 48 inches (66 by 121 centimeters) and weighs 63 pounds (28.5 kilograms), for signs of how it broke free.

 Investigators will not have the benefit of hearing what was going on in the cockpit during the flight.
 The cockpit voice recorder — one of two so-called black boxes — recorded over the flight’s sounds after two hours, Homendy said.